legendaryleo7/chip-hardware-tests/README.md

 #Usage
 chip-vide-simple.py

 This script will print the PID value and current temperature every 5 seconds.
-It will also set the GPIO pin to HIGH to turn off the relay, and to LOW to turn it on.
+It will also set the GPIO pin to HIGH to turn off the relay, and to LOW to turn it on as mandated by the PID output.
 `````
 sudo modprobe w1_therm
 #Control-C out of this command if it hangs.
 It should still work.